CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 In the context of security management, a series of measures have to be implemented, beginning with the conception, through the development of suitable organizational structures, up to the regular revision.
 The steps to be taken and the actions to follow in each step are listed below.
 One of the cornerstones for achieving an adequate level of security is that the management level is behind the security objectives and aware of its responsibility for information security.
 The management level must initiate, control and monitor the security process so that it is implemented in the organization in all areas (see ISMS.1.M1 Assumption of overall responsibility for information security by the management level).

-Furthermore, a continuous security process must be established and a security strategy appropriate for the respective institution must be defined (see ISMS.1.M2 Definition of the security objectives and strategy).
-As with all other security questions, the management level must appoint a person as the main responsible person (see ISMS.1.M4 Appointment of an Information Security Officer).
+Furthermore, a continuous security process has to be established and a security strategy suitable for the respective institution has to be defined (see ISMS.1.M2 Definition of security objectives and strategy).
+As with all other security questions, the management level must designate a person as the main responsible person (see ISMS.1.M4 Appointment of an Information Security Officer).
 It is responsible for setting up and maintaining an appropriate information security organizational structure (see ISMS.1.M6 Building an Appropriate Information Security Organizational Structure).
 As one of the first actions, an information security guideline should be developed (see ISMS.1.M3, Guidance on Information Security).

 Information security must be practiced in all areas of the institution (see ISMS.1.M9 Integrating Information Security into Organization-wide Processes and Processes).
 In addition to the elaboration of a security concept (see ISMS.1.M10 Creation of a security concept), this also includes the integration of the employees in the security process (see ISMS.1.M8 Integration of the employees in the security process) as well as the creation of target group-oriented security policies (see ISMS.
 1.M14 Creation of target group oriented security policies).